 Professor Lobo has published more than one hundred research papers in many leading journals, including The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Review of Accounting Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Accounting, Auditing, & Finance, Journal of Business Finance & Accounting, Journal of Accounting and Public Policy, Auditing: A Journal of Practice & Theory, Journal of International Business Studies, Journal of Business Ethics, Decision Sciences, and International Journal of Forecasting.

 Professor Lobo teaches financial accounting, financial statement analysis and valuation, and capital markets research.
 He has taught at the undergraduate, masters and doctoral levels, and in executive programs at University of Houston, Syracuse University and University of Wisconsin - Madison, and has served as a consultant to industry.
 He received the LeRoy and Lucille Melcher Faculty Excellence in Research Award from the C.T.
-Bauer College of Business at University of Houston in 2010 and the MBA Outstanding Faculty Award from Syracuse University's School of Management in 1999.
+Bauer College of Business at University of Houston in 2010 and 2019, and the MBA Outstanding Faculty Award from the School of Management at Syracuse University in 1999.

 - Professor Lobo's current research focuses on corporate disclosure policy, earnings management, accounting conservatism, bank financial reporting, international accounting, auditing, and the role of accounting information in financial decisions and firm valuation.

 - Overprecise Forecasts (with Yi Dong, Xuejiao Liu, and Chenkai Ni), Review of Accounting Studies, forthcoming.